FreePYQ logoFreePYQ

 Explanation:

 This question involves an equation with coded symbols and requires finding the replacement for the question mark based on given interchanges.
 The solution hinges on carefully applying the substitution rules provided, ensuring that all interchanges are correctly implemented.
-The correct answer results from systematically replacing each symbol with its corresponding value as per the given codes, while distractors may arise from partial or incorrect application of the interchange rules.
+The correct answer results from systematically replacing each symbol with its corresponding value as per the given codes, while other choices may arise from partial or incorrect application of the interchange rules.

 Question 61